Known best for a mix of odd things like canals, smoked beer and stuffed onions, Bamberg, Germany is a truly delightful city to visit.

 As the former German capital of the Holy Roman Empire (albeit briefly), its beauty and epic air is unmatched, a fact I learned firsthand on my recent day trip from Nuremberg.

-So what is there to do?
+So what is there to do in this underrated gem of Bavaria?
 Here is a guide on the best things to do in Bamberg, from tasty smoked beer to fairytale film sets.

 You might also like this full Bamberg city travel guide, which includes fun stuff like history, how to get to Bamberg and more practical tips.